• Skip to primary navigation

 10 ounces / 300 grams pasta shells, salt

-• Chop the tomatoes and onions into approximately half-inch pieces and slice the mushrooms and crush the garlic.
+• While the pasta is boiling, chop the tomatoes and onions into approximately half-inch pieces, slice the mushrooms and crush the garlic.

 1 cup chopped white onion, 1 cup chopped tomatoes, 1 cup sliced mushrooms, 2 cloves garlic